-McGrain was an All-time great for Celtics.
-He was among the best ever rightback coming out of United Kingdom.
+McGrain was among the best ever rightback coming out of United Kingdom.
 With Celtic, he won seven League Championships, five Scottish Cups and two Scottish League Cups.
 He spent his final season of his career with Hamilton Accies, where he helped them to win promotion to the premier league.
 He played in the 1974 and 1982 World Cups for Scotland, captaining the side in their opening match against New Zealand at the 1982 World Cup.

 RB: Phil Neal (England/Liverpool)

 Neal was the great right back from Liverpool between 1974 and 1985.
 He was one of England's most decorated player: 4 First Divisions, 4 League Cups, 5 FA Charity Shields, 4 European Cups, 1 UEFA Cup and 1 UEFA Super Cups.
 He also played for Northampton Town and Bolton Wanderers as a full back.
 Neal also had a long career with England winning 50 caps and playing in the 1982 World Cup and the 1980 European Championship.